zakrowling/customs-portal/README.md

 # Customs portal template

 The templates in this repository are based on the Material Design for Bootstrap (MDB) framework.
-This is the Material Design UI element library on top of the standard Bootstrap front end development framework.
+This is the Material Design UI component library on top of the standard Bootstrap front end development framework.
 More details on MDB here: https://mdbootstrap.github.io/bootstrap-material-design/

 The original Material Design framework is available here: